 Large institutional investors, because of their huge purchasing power, have the ability to drive prices down and then buy back into the stock at a low price.
 These large investors ride that price up as others join the rally, and then pocket a hefty profit as a result.

 This is called the slingshot effect and it was well described in a much-quoted article by Jason Schwarz back in 2009.
 In the article, he referred specifically to Apple stock.
 Is this strategy legal?
 Yes, it is.
 Can you ride the wave, too?
 Maybe, but more importantly, you can learn a valuable lesson from it.

 What's in It for an Individual Investor?

-If you have a good profit in a stock, you might want to consider taking some off the table by selling part of your holdings.
-This way, if the stock is used in a manipulating scheme or something else happens that causes the price to fall, you've captured part of your gains and avoided some loses.
+This way, if the stock is, in fact, being manipulated or something else happens that causes the price to fall, you've engaged a defensive strategy and have at least captured part of your gains and avoided some losses.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.